-5.1 Which two of the sentences given below are correct?
-Tick only one answer 13.0pt which includes correct sentences in your answer sheet.
+5.1 Two of the following sentences are correct.
+On your answer sheet, CHECK only 13.0pt one box that indicates the correct pair of sentences.

 The $\beta$ -carotene molecule is orange in color because:

 i) it absorbs in the visible region of the electromagnetic spectrum.